Austin, TX: Live Music Capital of the World

 Image via deptofnumbers.com

 Texas does have a higher property tax rate than some other states.
 Property investors should not be put off by this, though.
 In addition to a large renter population, high rent, and low vacancy rates, Austin is also generally landlord-friendly.
+You can also get a management company to help manage your HOA.

 How an Austin Property Management Company Can Help